Code-Institute-Submissions/DentalCare/README.md

 #### Fonts

-The main font used is Noto Sans MS this font family was chosen for its readability and friendlyness where UIs are concerned.
+The main font used is Roboto this font family was chosen for its readability across desktop and mobile devices.

-The secondary font is Roboto and this is used as a clean alternative to Noto which shares the same properties of readability.
+The secondary font is sans serif and this is used as a generic font where Roboto is not available.

 #### Icons